Factbox: Thailand's flood crisis and the economy

 The Thai Chamber of Commerce has estimated the flood cost at 250 billion baht ($8.2 billion) and said it would take about three months for business to recover.

-Kasikorn Research has slashed its 2011 growth forecast to 1.7 percent from 3.8 percent.
-Credit Suisse puts it at 2.7 percent and UOB Bank 3.0 percent.
+Kasikorn Research has slashed its 2011 growth forecast to just 1.7 percent from 3.8 percent.
+Credit Suisse has cut its forecast to 2.7 percent from 3.5 percent and UOB Bank now says 3.0 percent rather than 4.0 percent.

-Inflation rose to 4.19 percent in October -- well below the 4.5 percent forecast by economists but food prices were almost 10 percent higher than a year before.

 IMPACT ON FACTORIES

-The floods have forced seven big industrial estates north of Bangkok to close, affected at least 9,859 factories and 660,000 jobs.
+The floods have forced seven big industrial estates north of Bangkok to close, affecting at least 9,859 factories and about 660,000 jobs.

-The electronics and car sectors have suffered; Thailand is a regional hub for the world's top car producers, and even if most of the big assembly plants are in the east, away from the floods, car part firms have been hit.
+This has disrupted the electronics and car sectors in particular; Thailand is a big regional hub for the world's top car producers, and even if most of the big assembly plants are in the east, away from the floods, car part firms have been hit.

 RICE, TOURISTS AND BANKS